gurkiratb03/Interactive-Sequence-Memory-Game-DE10-Lite/README.md

 ## Testable Features

 ## Combinational Logic

-* Input-Output Matching: Ensures the correct LEDR lights up corresponding to each switch input.
+- `Input-Output Correspondence`: Ensures that the appropriate LEDR responds to each switch input.
-* Instant Feedback: The game recognizes and indicates correct or incorrect sequences without delay.
+- `Real-Time Response`: The game provides immediate acknowledgment of right or wrong sequence entries.
-* Error Detection: Identifies and signals any incorrect sequence inputs immediately.
+- `Immediate Error Signaling`: Instantly flags any input that doesn't match the expected sequence.

 ## Sequential Logic

-* Memory Retention: Confirms the consistent storage of sequences across levels.
+- `Sequence Storage Verification`: Maintains the integrity of sequence memory throughout the game.
-* State Transitions: Validates smooth progression through the game's stages.
+- `Smooth Stage Navigation`: Ensures seamless transitions from one level to the next.
-* Timing Accuracy: Guarantees precise control over the display of sequences and response times.
+- `Precise Timing Control`: Maintains strict timing for sequence display and player input recognition.
-* Score Update: Accurately tracks and displays scores after each level.
+- `Score Tracking`: Keeps an accurate tally of the player's score following the completion of each stage.

 ## How to Play